castai/docs/docs/getting-started/gke/gke.md

 After cluster is onboarded CAST AI will create two GKE node pools:

 - castpool - is used to gather necessary data required for CAST AI managed GKE x86 nodes creation
-- castpool-arm - is used to gather necessary data required for CAST AI managed GKE  ARM64 nodes creation. `castpool-arm` is created only if cluster region support ARM64 vms
+- castpool-arm - is used to gather necessary data required for CAST AI managed GKE ARM64 nodes creation. `castpool-arm` is created only if the cluster region support ARM64 VMs

 ## Disconnect GKE cluster